 L6274E: Ignoring unknown <attr> attribute <subattr> specified for region <regname>.
+The above 4 error messages all relate to a problem with the scatter file.

+'''

 L6275E: COMMON section <objl>(<secl>) does not define <sym> (defined in <obj2>(<sec2>))

+'''

 Given a set of COMMON sections with the same name, the linker selects one of them to be added to the image and discards all others.
 The selected COMMON section must define all the symbols defined by any rejected COMMON section, otherwise, a symbol which was defined by the rejected section now becomes undefined again.
 The linker will generate an error if the selected copy does not define a symbol that a rejected copy does.
 This error would normally be caused by a compiler fault - please contact your supplier.